This page was updated in April 2021

 - Hand-wash bowl recommended

-Tough doughs saw the machine move slightly, but that’s to be expected when it’s not in the heavyweight (also known as backbreaking) league to lug around the room.
+Tough doughs saw the machine move slightly, but that’s to be expected when it’s not in the heavyweight league.

-We liked the straightforward controls and found the attachments easy to twist into place – the bowl too, although it’s the only element that can’t go in the dishwasher.
-The beaters can, though, and we found the whole thing easy to wipe clean.
+We liked the straightforward controls and found the attachments easy to twist into place – the bowl, too, although it’s the only element that can’t go in the dishwasher.
+The beaters can, and we found the whole thing easy to wipe clean.

 - Smaller kitchen footprint